stevemussmann/p12automation/README.md

 ## Running p12auto.py

-Before running the code, you must first activate the conda environment you created:
+Step 1: Before running the code, you must first activate the conda environment you created:
 ```
 conda activate p12Automation
 ```

-You can then run the code with the following command.
+Step 2: You can then run the code with the following command.
 * Replace 'int' with the sequential event number for the current rapid response year.
 * Replace the paths in the command below with the paths to your progeny output text file, and the baseline genotype data in rubias format:
 ```